Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Introduction

 \section{Introduction}

-Noncommutative probability theory lays the foundation of quantum mechanics and has many mathematical branches.
+Non-commutative probability theory lays the foundation of quantum mechanics and has many mathematical branches.
 The basic framework consists of a (unital) $\ast$-algebra $\mathcal{A}$ and a state $\varphi$ on it.
-The pair $(\mathcal{A}, \varphi)$ is called an algebraic probability space or a noncommutative probability space.
+The pair $(\mathcal{A}, \varphi)$ is called an algebraic probability space or a non-commutative probability space.
 When $\mathcal{A}$ has structure of a $C^\ast$-algebra (resp. von Neumann algebra), we call the pair a $C^\ast$- (resp. von Neumann) algebraic probability space.

-Many kinds of independence have been studied as an aspect of noncommutative probability theory.
-The usual independence in probability theory is called tensor independence from the noncommutative probabilistic viewpoint.
-Another famous one is free independence introduced in \cite{V1} to solve problems in operator algebras.
-Noncommutative notions of independence are deeply connected with products of two states on the free product of algebras (with or without the identification of units): there are two ``universal products'' (tensor and free) defined on the free product of algebras with the identification of units \cite{B-S1,Spe1}; there are three universal products (tensor, free and Boolean) defined on the free product of algebras without the identification of units; there are five ``natural products'' (tensor, free, Boolean, monotone and anti-monotone) defined on the free product of algebras without the identification of units \cite{Mur4,Mur5}.
+Many kinds of independence have been studied as an aspect of non-commutative probability theory.
+The usual independence in probability theory is called tensor independence from the non-commutative probabilistic viewpoint.
+Other famous ones are free independence defined by Voiculescu \cite{V1}, Boolean independence by Speicher and Woroudi \cite{S-W} and monotone independence by Muraki \cite{Mur3}.
+These kinds of independence can canonically be realized by using products of states on the free product of algebras (with or without the identification of units): there are two ``universal products'' (tensor and free) defined on the free product of algebras with the identification of units \cite{B-S1,Spe1}; there are three universal products (tensor, free and Boolean) defined on the free product of algebras without the identification of units; there are five ``natural products'' (tensor, free, Boolean, monotone and anti-monotone) defined on the free product of algebras without the identification of units \cite{Mur4,Mur5}.
 These results can also be understood in terms of tensor structures with inclusions \cite{BFGKT}.
-Monotone and Boolean independences are important in this paper.
-Moreover, the conditionally free product of states has been introduced as a generalization of the free product \cite{BLS,BS}.
-We abbreviate ``conditionally free'' as ``c-free'' for simplicity.
-This notion can be seen as a universal product of pairs of states which can be defined similarly to the definition in \cite{Spe1}.
-As such a notion has not been defined in the literature, we shall systematically study it elsewhere.
+In particular, monotone and Boolean products are important in this paper.
+Moreover, the conditionally (c- for short) free product of states was introduced by Bo\.zejko, Leinert and Speicher \cite{BLS,BS}.
+This product can be seen as a universal product of pairs of states which can be defined similarly to the single state case.
+As such a concept has not been defined in the literature, we shall systematically study it elsewhere.